matth-x/MicroOcpp/README.md

 - To get the library running, you have to install all dependencies (see the list below).

-- In your project's `main` file, include `SingleConnectorEvseFacade.h`.
+- In your project's `main` file, include `ESP8266-OCPP.h`.
 This gives you a simple access to all functions.

 - Before establishing an OCPP connection you have to ensure that your device has access to a Wi-Fi access point.
 All debug messages are printed on the standard serial (i.e. `Serial.print(F("debug msg"))`).

-- To create the OCPP connection, call `OCPP_initialize(String OCPP_HOST, uint16_t OCPP_PORT, String OCPP_URL)`.
-You need to insert the parameters according to the configuration of your central system.
-Internally, the library uses these parameters without further alteration to establish a WebSocket connection.
+- To connect to your OCPP Central System, call `OCPP_initialize(String OCPP_HOST, uint16_t OCPP_PORT, String OCPP_URL)`.
+You need to insert the address parameters according to the configuration of your central system.
+Internally, the library passes these parameters to the WebSocket object without further alteration.

-- In your `setup()` function, you can add the configuration functions from `SingleConnectorEvseFacade.h` to properly integrate your hardware.
-All configuration functions are documented in `SingleConnectorEvseFacade.h`.
+- In your `setup()` function, you can add the configuration functions from `ESP8266-OCPP.h` to properly integrate your hardware.
+All configuration functions are documented in `ESP8266-OCPP.h`.
 For example, to integrate the energy meter of your EVSE, add

 ```cpp
 setEnergyActiveImportSampler([]() {